 What will make Arua attractive?

 Every locality has its ish [issues, e'yo], but problem solving manages each of them.
 How did you deal with bullies in school; were you really afraid of them?
 Either you sought help from teachers plus true friends, stood up for yourself and faced off with the pricks or silently waited for fate to torment them (metaphorically like a street garbage grinder or refuse compactor truck when they climb inside to hide or rest); life is karma like a 40 day cycle (though a cement mixer can be a less fatal lesson).
 Bullying opens the door to hatred, aggression and violence.
-There are two types of bullying: Verbal like mocking, ridiculing, teasing, insulting, degrading, taunting, slandering (defaming), gossiping about, criticising or name-calling eg addressing a disabled girl as "Half Kilo" and Physical which is more painful plus involves hitting, shoving, slapping, cutting, punching, slamming, damaging property, stealing belongings, etc. Do not murder, rape nor rob (These three grave crimes resonate with the 6th, 7th and 8th Commandments from Moses): Thieves including armed robbers and pickpockets think they are very daringly clever and powerful like community bullies but Arua lynch mobs do not care; they enforce their own justice as crowd vigilantes.
+There are two types of bullying: Verbal like mocking, ridiculing, teasing, insulting, degrading, taunting, slandering (defaming), gossiping about, criticising or name-calling eg addressing a disabled girl as "Half Kilo" and Physical which is more painful plus involves hitting, shoving, slapping, cutting, punching, slamming, damaging property, stealing belongings, etc. Do not murder, rape nor rob (These three grave crimes resonate with the 6th, 7th and 8th Commandments from Moses): Thieves including armed robbers and pickpockets think they are very daringly clever and powerful like community bullies behind Adriko Factory plus on Rhino Camp Road but Arua lynch mobs do not care; they enforce their own justice as crowd vigilantes.
 According to www.justicecentres.go.ug, Mob Justice is an offence in itself because it is not authorised by Ugandan Law and violates human rights; the accused are not given a chance to defend their case through a fair trial.
 However, when corruption in Police and Courts of Law sets criminals free, it annoys people who resort to beating up wrongdoers themselves.

 For the many beautiful young mothers in Arua, instead of jailing them, try to consider the possibility that they were either defiled or forced into marriage even though it could have been their personal romantic choice too: pubertal feelings start at any age.
 Children are a blessing from GOD, not unwanted offspring.
 Ending teenage pregnancy as a campaign is unachievable (Reducing it due to health complications is sustainable but adolescents are capable of motherhood); even Mary probably gave birth to JESUS at 14 (Jewish maidens were marriageable by that age) while Peruvian Lina Medina gave birth to a healthy 2.7 kilogram son named Gerardo when she was only 5 years 7 months and 21 days old (World Medical Record).
 Early marriage with parental consent is not entirely a disgrace especially when it gets better and better like wine; the Ugandan age limit is 18 but six countries namely Equatorial Guinea, Gambia, Saudi Arabia, Somalia, South Sudan (even at 10 years) and Yemen allow marriage below that.
 In Tanzania, marriage at 12 is allowed but consummation is at 15 years.
 Meanwhile, China requires women to be 20.
 Every woman has her own timezone, not all of them can give birth at 90 years like Sarah in the Bible).
 A school girl in Arua was asked what she wanted to be in future and she replied, "Become a member of Mothers Union!"
 Who said being a mother is less weighty plus less honourable than getting academic papers or school certification?
 I once overheard two women arguing and the one with more degrees (Masters plus PhD) dissed the other with only a Diploma that her brideprice was less than hers.
 Come to think of it, enjawulo [the difference is] zero!
 Being a mother is graduation to another level and in Lugbara culture entails a cow for each child born.
 Education is not only acquired in school; dropouts can read books in the library or online at home: Learning never ends.
 Besides, GOD provides (With HIM, no creation lacks food or necessities), age is just a number and a degree is only a paper; even graduates have financial struggles.